MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ## Networking considerations

-In this design, there are fundamental changes in networking when compared to the **baseline architecture**.
-The workload in the application landing zone will need connectivity to the federated resources in the platform landing zone.
+In this design, the workload is deployed in the application landing zone and will need connectivity to the federated resources in the platform landing zone.
 The purpose could be for accessing on-premises resources, controlling egress traffic, and so on.

-Some of those resources might be on the critical path for the workload.
-Keeping that path lean will minimize points of failure.
-Design choices, which provide maximum reliability, are a shared responsibility between the platform team and application team.
-If any component on the critical path doesn't meet the reliability target of the workload, the application team is accountable for driving continuous evaluation and the overall change with the platform team.

 ### Network topology